Ankle–brachial pressure index: Method

 The patient must be placed supine, without the head or any extremities dangling over the edge of the table.
-Measurement of ankle blood pressures in a seated position will grossly overestimate the ABI (by approximately 0.3).
+Measuring ankle blood pressures while seated can overestimate the ABI by approximately 0.3.

-A Doppler ultrasound blood flow detector, commonly called Doppler wand or Doppler probe, and a sphygmomanometer (blood pressure cuff) are usually needed.
+A Doppler ultrasound blood flow detector, commonly called Doppler wand or Doppler probe, and a sphygmomanometer (blood pressure cuff) are usually used.
 The blood pressure cuff is inflated proximal to the artery in question.
 Measured by the Doppler wand, the inflation continues until the pulse in the artery ceases.
 The blood pressure cuff is then slowly deflated.
 When the artery's pulse is re-detected through the Doppler probe the pressure in the cuff at that moment indicates the systolic pressure of that artery.

+The use of ordinary, readily available, oscillometric blood pressure meters to measure ankle blood pressure has been evaluated, using a cuff sized for the arm.
+The oscillometric ABI (OABI) was found to be feasible, shows reasonable correlation with the 'gold standard' Doppler ABI (DABI), and to detect DABI lower than 0.9 with moderate sensitivity and good specificity.
+Authors of a study concluded that "a patient with OABI lower than 0.9 is likely to have significant PAD and should be aggressively treated.
+The OABI is less useful in patients with absent peripheral pulses on physical examination", and commented that "Few physicians measure ABI because it is technically challenging and time consuming.
+Oscillometric blood pressure monitors are readily available and easy to use."

 The higher systolic reading of the left and right arm brachial artery is generally used in the assessment.
 The pressures in each foot's posterior tibial artery and dorsalis pedis artery are measured with the higher of the two values used as the ABI for that leg.